-Operating the Lights: Select the LIGHTING icon and the lighting control screen opens (Fig 12) allowing you to control most of the lighting in your RV.
+Operating the Lights: Select the LIGHTING icon and the lighting control screen opens (Fig 10) allowing you to control lighting in your RV.

 To operate, scroll through the list and find the light you want to control.
-Select the ON or OFF button.
-The bulb icon on the left side will light up when the light is turned ON.
+Individual lighting controls will appear on this screen.
+If the switch is ON, the light bulb for each item will illuminate.